 What holds boards back from top performance?
 Board culture and interpersonal dynamics tend to be the most common sources of dysfunction in the boardroom.
 Dysfunction can take various forms, whether it is a lack of trust between the board and CEO, disruptive or disengaged directors, factions in the boardroom or poor decision-making processes.
 These issues, though sometimes apparent to those in the boardroom, can be the most difficult to address.

 To improve board performance, directors need to identify and address what isn’t working, and the assessment process can be a key way to do so.
 But directors need to be frank in these discussions.
 And this isn’t always easy to do — especially when collegiality on the board is valued.
-Eighteen percent of directors cite collegiality as a barrier to effective board refreshment.4 Almost one-quarter (24%) of directors say that they have a board leader who is unwilling to have difficult conversations.5 Add to this the fact that many boards do not have a way for directors to share feedback with their fellow directors.
+Fifteen percent (15%) of directors cite collegiality as a barrier to effective board refreshment.4 Twenty percent (20%) of directors say that they have a board leader who is unwilling to have difficult conversations.5 Add to this the fact that many boards do not have a way for directors to share feedback with their fellow directors.
 So what can boards do to address the elephant in the room?

 Institute mechanisms for honest director feedback: Boards can address whether the assessment process really allows for issues and concerns to surface and be dealt with, particularly the ones related to individual director performance.
 The process should permit the board, its committees, and individual directors to think critically, have meaningful discussions and identify potential areas for improvement, as well as demonstrate a willingness to address any weaknesses.
 A high-performing board culture allows directors to feel comfortable being open and candid with their concerns.